 Have you become more careful about the skin care products you choose?
 Have you heard that some of the chemicals in these products can penetrate your skin and get into your bloodstream?

 It’s true.
-There are a number of factors that affect penetration, including the ingredients in the formula, the condition of your skin and how long the product is left on the skin.
+The skin care products you use can introduce certain ingredients into your body, potentially impacting your health.
 But some of the ingredients in the skin care products you use can get inside you, where they may affect your health.

 The Harvard School of Public Health reports that some ingredients “in makeup, skin and hair care products may cause health risks such as allergic reactions, hair loss, asthma, and cancer.”
-Chemicals such as parabens and phthalates that are used in lotions, nail polishes, hair sprays, and other products, “disrupt the hormonal system and may cause reproductive and other health problems, as they go on to note”.
+Chemicals such as parabens and phthalates, found in lotions, nail polishes, hair sprays, and other products, disrupt the hormonal system and may induce reproductive and other health problems, as they go on to note”.

 Once you understand that your skin can act as a doorway to your internal body systems, you’re more likely to seek out natural and healthy skin care products.
 However, what about the skin on your head?